-Oftentimes when I’m commissioned to do a painting for a client, I like to conduct research about the subject that the painting is to be.
+Often when I’m commissioned to do a painting for a client, I like to research the subject that the painting is to be.
 I find out some pretty interesting stuff that way.
 Here are some interesting things I discovered about Victoria Falls.

 - The falls were named after Queen Victoria of Great Britain by a Scottish missionary.
-However, the local tribes would call the waterfall Mosi-o-Tunya which translates “the smoke that thunders” because of its noise and water splashes.
-The noise of Victoria Falls can be heard from a distance of 24 miles away, while the spray and mist from the falling water rises to a height of over 1,300 feet that can be seen from a distance of 31 miles.
+However, the local tribes would call the waterfall Mosi-o-Tunya, which translates as “the smoke that thunders” because of its noise and water splashes.
+The noise Victoria Falls makes can be heard 24 miles away.
+Spray and mist from the falling water rise to over 1,300 feet high and can be seen from 31 miles away.

 - Opposite the waterfall is a basalt rock entirely covered with tropical forest.
 That forest’s ecosystem depends on this waterfall.

-- The functions of the falls are not limited only to being an attraction for million of tourists, it is also very important economically.
-This waterfall supplies energy to several cities in Zimbabwe and Zambia.
+- The functions of the falls are not limited only to being an attraction for millions of tourists; it is also very important economically.
+For example, this waterfall supplies energy to several cities in Zimbabwe and Zambia.